rdpbecker/Timer/README.md

-1. The list of component types are given in `Components/componentList.json`, and descriptions of each of the type is given in that directory.
+1. The list of component types are given in `Components/componentList.json`, and descriptions of each of the types is given in that directory.

 2. If a config location is not given, or if the referenced configuration file does not exist, the configuration used for the